realdcoutinho/Research-Project-Dungeon-generation-UE4/README.md

 This project has unfolded as a journey dedicated to crafting a **procedural dungeon generation** system within the confines of **Unreal Engine 4 (UE4)**, leveraging the power of **C++** as the driving force.
 Beyond the project's inherent technical challenges, it has provided me with a profound learning opportunity to enhance my skills as a programmer, particularly as a **UE4** developer.
 The project's primary aim was to create an innovative and dynamic process that engenders a diverse array of _randomized_ dungeons, enriching gameplay experiences.
 Various critical aspects of dungeon generation have been addressed.
 The creation of dungeons was meticulously managed by the **C_Dungeon** class, carefully configuring room representations using **UStaticMeshComponent** elements.
 The generation process, while constrained by **UE4**'s restrictions on dynamic mesh generation, was efficiently handled through pre-creation during compile time.
 The concept of **Triangulation** was employed to establish interconnections between dungeons, laying the foundation for the subsequent **Minimum Spanning Tree (MST)** algorithm.
 The incorporation of the **MST** algorithm significantly elevated the project's complexity by introducing a _minimum spanning path_ that seamlessly interconnects all dungeons, devoid of redundancies.
 This approach not only aligns with the project's core objective but also paves the way for intriguing future work.
 One potential avenue for future exploration involves refining the Minimum Spanning Tree algorithm further.
-A specific aspect could be the exploration of different algorithms for the MST calculation, possibly focusing on efficient methodologies for calculating the diameter of the MST.
-The diameter of the MST carries substantial implications for the overall connectivity and traversal efficiency of the dungeon network. this research journey has bestowed upon me a solid groundwork for mastering procedural dungeon generation within UE4.
+A specific aspect could be the exploration of different algorithms for the MST calculation, possibly focusing on efficient methodologies for calculating the **diameter of the MST**.
+The diameter of the MST carries substantial implications for the overall connectivity and traversal efficiency of the dungeon network.
+This research journey has bestowed upon me a solid groundwork for mastering procedural dungeon generation within **UE4**.
 It serves as a testament to the latent possibilities that emerge when algorithmic creativity intertwines with the art of game development.
 This accomplishment beckons forth an ongoing voyage of exploration and innovation in the captivating realm of dynamic gameplay environments, fueling my personal growth as a developer

 ## Sources:
 https://www.youtube.com/watch?v=TlLIOgWYVpI